zaclummys/apex-by-example/horizontal-slicing/README.md

 public with sharing class UpdatePropertyAddressController {
     @AuraEnabled
     public static void execute (Id propertyId, String street, String city, String state, String zipCode) {
-        // Call the application layer to update the property address UpdatePropertyAddressService.execute(propertyId, street, city, state, zipCode);
+        UpdatePropertyAddressService.execute(propertyId, street, city, state, zipCode);
     }
 }
 ```

 Note that the presentation layer is responsible only for handling the request and passing it to the application layer.
 It does not contain any business logic or data access code.
-This allows us to keep the presentation layer thin and focused on its primary responsibility: handling requests and responses.

 ## Application Layer